tylertitsworth/5th-age-srd/Classes/Psion.md

 - **Defense:** The next psion affinity you cast during the battle must be a defense affinity, but you won't have to choose the affinity until your turn.
 - **Iconic:** The next psion affinity you cast during the battle must be an iconic affinity.
 Immediately roll a die to determine which relationship's affinities you'll have to choose from.
 For example, if your character has 3 relationships, assign a number to each relationship and roll a d3.
 You don't have to choose the specific affinity until your turn.

-Whether you cast an at-will, per-battle, or daily affinity, you cast it at the affinity level shown on the affinity progression table.
+Whether you cast an at-will, per-battle, or full recovery affinity, you cast it at the affinity level shown on the affinity progression table.

 #### Adventurer Feat

-Once per day when you cast an iconic daily or once-per-battle affinity from an relationship you have at least a one-point with, roll a normal save.
-If you succeed, you don't expend that affinity, allowing you to cast it again, or another daily/once-per-battle affinity.
+Once per day when you cast an iconic full recovery or once-per-battle affinity from an relationship you have at least a one-point with, roll a normal save.
+If you succeed, you don't expend that affinity, allowing you to cast it again, or another full recovery/once-per-battle affinity.

 #### Champion Feat